 On June 24, 2018, the Company entered into a license agreement with Aerpio Pharmaceuticals, Inc., now known as Aadi Biosciences, Inc. ("Aadi"), under which the Company was granted an exclusive worldwide license and sublicense to certain intellectual property rights owned or controlled by Aadi to develop and commercialize GB004, and certain other related compounds for all applications.
 The Company made an upfront payment of \$20.0 million in June 2018, which represented the purchase consideration for an asset acquisition.
 On May 11, 2020, the Company entered into an amendment to the license agreement with Aadi pursuant to which the Company made an upfront payment of \$15.0 million to Aadi for a reduction in future milestone payments and royalties.
 Under the amended license agreement, the Company is obligated to make future approval milestone payments of up to \$40.0 million and a sales milestone payment of \$50.0 million.
 The Company also has the right to sublicense its rights under the license agreement, subject to certain conditions.
 The Company is also obligated to pay tiered royalties on sales for each licensed product, at percentages ranging from low- to mid-single digits, subject to certain customary reductions.
 Aadi retains its twenty percent (20.00%) participation right on a disposition of GB004.
-On April 25, 2022, the Company notified Aadi of its intent to terminate the license agreement effective July 24, 2022.
-As of March 31, 2022, no milestones had been accrued as the underlying contingencies had not yet been met.
+On July 24, 2022, the license agreement was terminated.
+As of June 30, 2022, no milestones had been accrued as the underlying contingencies had not yet been met.